10 Guides

 10.3 Removing a Legend

 Occasionally, legends are superfluous and ought to be omitted from the plot.
-This situation arises especially when direct labelling is applied, as illustrated by the examples in Section 7.3.4 and Section 8.3.2.
+This situation arises especially when direct labeling is applied, as illustrated by the examples in Section 7.3.4 and Section 8.3.2.
 For instance, in the plot of the French invasion of Russia in 1812, the following code replaces the color legend with direct labels.
 To remove the color legend, set the color argument of the guides() function is set to "none".
 Similarly, other legends can be removed by setting the corresponding argument (e.g., linewidth, shape, etc.) to "none":

 gg_army_1_direct <-